jnsbyr/arduino-samd21lpe/README.md

 - making use of MCU specific **power management** features (e.g. sleep mode)
 - **reducing supply voltage**

 This library provides several functions for that purpose with the *SAMD21LPE::System* class.
-Using the the SAMD21 datasheet or looking into other documentation that is available online will add the necessary background.
+Using the the SAMD21 datasheet or looking into other documentation that is available online will you with the necessary background.

 The [System](src/System.h) class supports the following operations:

 - configure the internal clock sources *OSCULP32K* and *OSC8M*
 - disable any clock source
-- enable/disable the clock of any MCU module including the power management of the internal MCU buses for the MCU modules *ADC*, *EIC*, *RTC*, *TC2-TC5* and *USB*
+- enable/disable the clock of any MCU module including the power management of the internal MCU buses for the MCU modules *ADC*, *EIC*, *RTC*, *SERCOM0-5*, *TCC2-TC5* and *USB*
 - enable/disable SysTick
 - configure/enter sleep mode (idle 0-2 or standby)
 - enable/disable sleep-on-exit ISR mode
 - disable all non essential modules incl. *USB*
+- read the MCU serial number

 In this list the **reduction of the main clock** is not included.
 Changing this clock at any time is possible but in combination with the Arduino framework this is typically not a good choice as several Arduino libraries assume that the main clock frequency *F_CPU* is fixed at compile time.
 Changing it at runtime to a different value will result in the loss of various functions, especially everything that is timing related (e.g. millis() will no longer be real milliseconds).
 As the Arduino Core for SAMD21 only supports F_CPU fixed to 48 MHz, a patch if provided for [startup.c](patches/Seeduino-hardware-samd-1.8.3/startup.c) and [boards.txt](patches/Seeduino-hardware-samd-1.8.3/boards.txt) to support alternative values of 32, 24, 16, 12, 8, 6, 3 and 1.5 MHz.
 The provided patch is for the Seed Studio XIAO SAMD21, but this patch can also applied to any other SAMD21 MCU with no or little changes.